 Introducing A Coruña

-A Coruña (Castilian: La Coruña) is a port city and a beachy hot spot; a busy commercial centre and a cultural enclave; a historic city and a modern metropolis with a buzzing nightlife – all in all, an intriguing place to discover.
+A Coruña (Castilian: La Coruña) is a port city, beachy hot spot and cruise-ship stop; a busy commercial centre and a cultural enclave; a historic city and a modern metropolis with a buzzing nightlife – all in all, an intriguing place to discover.

 Britain looms large on A Coruña's horizon.
 In 1588 the ill-fated Spanish Armada weighed anchor here.
 The following year Sir Francis Drake tried to occupy the city but was seen off by María Pita, a heroine whose name lives on in the city's main square.
-In 1809 a British army sent to help Spain resist the invading French was forced into a Dunkirk-style evacuation here, losing its leader Sir John Moore in the process.
-In the 19th and 20th centuries A Coruña's port was the gateway through which hundreds of thousands of Galician emigrants left for new lives in the Americas.
-Today this is Galicia's wealthiest provincial capital.
+In 1809 a British army helping Spain resist the invading French was forced into a Dunkirk-style evacuation here, losing its leader Sir John Moore in the process.
+In the 19th and 20th centuries, A Coruña's port was the gateway through which hundreds of thousands of Galicians emigrated to new lives in the Americas.